bujakkristijan/food-ordering-app/README.md

 - After successfully placing the final order, users will receive a message containing a link to track the status of their order

 Registered users with the *USER* role can log into the system using their username and password.
 They have the following abilities:
-- Update his personal information
+- Update their personal information
 - Order food similar to unregistered users, but without the need to enter their address and phone number since their data is already saved in the system.
 - Receive a 10% discount on every order
 - View their active orders (with *ORDERED* and *IN PREPARATION* status)